Preliminary Event Info

-Hello and welcome to Katharine is figuring this out as she goes and thank you for being here and she would love your input.
+Hello and welcome to Katharine is figuring this out as she goes and thank you for being here and she would love your input and or help.
 This page is a far easier way to update everyone involved when to copy/paste into DMs.

-Once we settle on an event space.
-I’ll update this page to be general info.
-I will also get a form for any authors/book themed vendors who want to attend.
+With the final numbers in from the locations.
+I’m going to be hosting the show at the Washtenaw Fairgrounds.
+I’m working on the form for any authors/book themed vendors who want to attend.
 Obviously giving first consideration to any author who dropped out of Dreaming Dirty, second for any one who dropped another AAP event, and third a general pool.

 General notes.
-My goal is to raise enough by ticket sales (broken down below), donations, or even do a go-fund me page to cover the costs of the venue, so we authors don’t have to pay for this alt event.
+My goal is to raise enough by ticket sales (broken down below), donations, or even do a go-fund me page to cover the costs of the venue, so authors who dropped an AAP event don’t have to pay for this alt event.
 If someone wants to be involved who didn’t drop Dreaming Dirty - I’m down to charge a small table fee to pay for any unexpected expenses that pop up.
 And maybe feed the authors/vendors?

-This is my thought process on tickets… If we can set tickets for $10 per adult in advance or $15 at the door (waive if they paid for DD tickets) we can split these funds to cover event space rental, running ads, picking up little things for the con (stickers, lanyards, bags, etc - I’m not trying to go crazy here, but I want this to be an event and not three raccoons in a trench-coat), cover our lost table fees from DD, and if there is money left over maybe we can agree on a charity to donate to.
+This is my thought process on tickets… If we can set tickets for $15 per adult ($20 for 50 VIP tickets) in advance or $15 at the door (waive if they paid for DD tickets) we can split these funds to cover event space rental, running ads, picking up little things for the con (stickers, lanyards, bags, etc - I’m not trying to go crazy here, but I want this to be an event and not three raccoons in a trench-coat).

 To be transparent about any extra funds - since I am setting this up, I would like to pay myself something at least enough so I can take the volunteers (who are probably going to be made up of my friends and family) - to a good dinner with drinks after.